Code of business conduct for authority members

 Behaviour at Authority meetings or in the course of deliberations

-Authority documents on any deliberations regarding matters which relate to a members interests (including the members competitors interests) or those of a Fáilte Ireland Restricted Content Fáilte Ireland Restricted Content person or body connected to him/her, should not be made available to the member concerned prior to a decision being taken.
-Decisions, once taken, should be notified to the member.
+Authority documents on any deliberations regarding matters which relate to a members interests (including the members competitors interests) or those of a person or body connected to them, must not be made available to the member concerned prior to a decision being taken.
+Decisions, once taken, must be notified to the member.

 • Ensure that the conflict of interest has been appropriately declared and registered;